sci-42ver/SICP_SDF/sicp_notes.md

 ~~I~~ ~~don't have time to find that difference and also the lecture is old.~~ ~~will only do the~~ [recitations](https://people.csail.mit.edu/jastr/6001/fall07/) which is based on the video lecture.
 Better read this if possible because this course is [taught by Gerald Jay Sussman](https://web.archive.org/web/20160415061035/http://sicp.csail.mit.edu/Fall-2007/staff.txt).
 > Lectures are the primary vehicle for introducing and motivating new material, some of which is *not in the book*.
 It is essential that you *listen to the lectures* (whether live – which we prefer – or online), as the *recitations will assume you have already heard the material*, and will *build upon it*. ...
 Recitations *expand* upon the material currently being introduced in lecture, as well as introducing supplementary material that is *not directly covered in lecture*. ... your attendance at recitation is *essential to good performance* in this class.

+I can't find those recitations corresponding to "Out of Town" by '6.001 Fall 2007 Recitation "Local State"'.
 #### problem set
 I can't find by "6.001 fall 2007 Problem set site:mit.edu" which may be implied by
 > Problem sets are released, typically on a weekly basis, onto the 6.001 *online tutor* system